Aboubakar Kamara: Olympiacos

 On 28 June 2022, Kamara joined Greek champions Olympiacos on a three-year deal.

+Al Jazira

+On 29 September 2023 he signed with Emirati club Al-Jazira.

+Kanchanaburi Power

+On 1 August 2025, Kamara joined newly-promoted Thai League 1 club Kanchanaburi Power.

 International career

-He made his debut for Mauritania on 26 March 2021 in a 2021 AFCON qualifying match against Morocco.
+He made his debut for Mauritania on 26 March 2021 in a 2021 Africa Cup of Nations qualifying match against Morocco.

+After a 0–0 draw against Morocco in his first selection, he scored his first goal in his second selection against the Central African Republic, qualifying at the same time for the next Africa Cup of Nations.
+He competed in his first international competition at the 2021 Africa Cup of Nations.

+In December 2023, he was selected from the list of 25 Mauritanian players selected by Amir Abdou to compete in the 2023 Africa Cup of Nations.

 Personal life

 Born in France, Kamara represents Mauritania at international level.
 He is also of Senegalese descent.

 He is a Muslim and fasted for Ramadan even before starting the 2018 Championship play-off final for Fulham.

+On 16 January 2024, an error by uploading CAF team on X (formerly Twitter) accidentally revealed his nickname "AK.47", a reference to the initial number he wore at Fulham, which caused a lot of confusion and humorous responses from fans.